rohank07/Country-Covid-Tracker/README.md

 I would like to give credit to JavaScript Mastery on Youtube, being a great guide in teaching the fundamentals and helping building the app.

 ## Description
-A clean UI displays the global deaths, recovered and total cases in the world.
+A clean, simple UI displays the global deaths, recovered and total cases in the world through a line graph.
 Also can filter countries to view specific country's deaths, recovered and total cases presented in a bar graph.

 ![](covid.gif)